willGuimont/willGuimont.github.io/content/blog/2022-06-08-api-haskell/index.md

 +++
-authors = ["William Guimont-Martin"] title = "How to make APIs using Haskell and polysemy" description = "How to use effects systems to build APIs in Haskell" date = 2022-06-08
+authors = ["William Guimont-Martin"] title = "APIs using Haskell and polysemy" description = "How to use effects systems to build APIs in Haskell" date = 2022-06-08
 # updated = ""